Mamerto Natividad: Revolutionary period

-On October 9, Gen. Mamerto Natividad led a rebel force to Karanglan, Nueva Ecija and fought a column led by Commandant Navarro, inflicting considerable casualties.
+On October 9, Natividad led a rebel force to Karanglan, Nueva Ecija and fought a column led by Commandant Navarro, inflicting considerable casualties.
 He captured a Spanish detachment that included the friar Gomez in Baler, district of Principe.
 He also led an attack in Tayug, Pangasinan.

-For bravery, Natividad was elected chief commanding general of Central Luzon after the reorganization of the revolutionary government in Biak-na-Bato.
+For bravery, Natividad was appointed Chief Commanding General of Central Luzon after the reorganization of the revolutionary government in Biak-na-Bato.

 Pact of Biak-Na-Bato

 General Natividad was among those who signed the Constitution of Biak-Na-Bato, which was adopted on November 1, 1897.
 However, he opposed the Pact or Treaty of Biak-na-Bato, which called for the cessation of war and the declaration of peace on the basis of amnesty and reforms.

 Pedro Paterno unsuccessfully tried to change Natividad's mind, recalling how his family suffered under Spanish rule.
 Natividad told Paterno that he was wasting his time, since he had already decided to fight the Spaniards to the end to attain independence.
 He also doubted that the Spanish government would live up to its part of the Treaty, which included expulsion of the Spanish friars from the Philippines and questioned Paterno's motives.

 His wife recalled the time when Natividad's brother, wanting to go home and marry soon, attempted to influence his brother Mamerto to accept the peace proposals.
 The latter threatened to shoot him if he persisted in his efforts.

 Had Natividad not just then died, the Treaty of Biak-na-Bato would not have been consummated, at least not with the same conditions and date, changing the course of Philippine history.
 In his book, General Jose Alejandrino stated that "the major obstacle which Paterno encountered in his negotiations was the opposition of that unconquerable leader and he succeeded in his objective only after Natividad was dead."